mohlcyber/MISP-MVISION-EDR/README.md

 ```
 Create Certificates for OpenDXL and move them into the config folder ([Link](https://opendxl.github.io/opendxl-client-python/pydoc/epoexternalcertissuance.html)).

-Make sure to authorized the new created certificates in ePO to use the McAfee Active Response API ([Link](https://opendxl.github.io/opendxl-client-python/pydoc/marsendauth.html)).
+Make sure to authorize the new created certificates in ePO to use the McAfee Active Response API ([Link](https://opendxl.github.io/opendxl-client-python/pydoc/marsendauth.html)).

 Make sure that the FULL PATH to the config file is entered in line 10 (mar.py).